azzida/SnazziSweets_Support_Modules/README.md

 # SnazziSweets_Support_Modules
-Other controbutor modules pulled from Drupal.org.
+Other contributor modules pulled from Drupal.org.